greenyouse/browserific/README.md

 Copyright © 2014 Ed Babcock

-Distributed under the Eclipse Public License either version 1.0.
+Distributed under the Eclipse Public License version 1.0.

 Apache Cordova is used for this project and distributed under the Apache License, Version 2.0.